-The use of composite resins for anterior teeth restoration is a procedure that demands from the clinician a special commitment, from the planning to execution, combining art and science using a minimal invasive approach that allows more tissue preservation with optimal aesthetic and functional outcome.
+The use of composite resins for class IV restorations is a procedure that demands the clinician to commit, from planning to execution, combining art and science using a minimal invasive approach that allows more tissue preservation with optimal aesthetic and functional outcome.

-The polycromatic complexity and color selection of the restoration is one of the most challenging stages, the opctical features of the dentin, enamel and their simultaneous coexistance are the ones that determine the final color of the tooth.
-Stratification techniques have as an objective to reach the color from the inside to the outsied through the combination of dentin and enamel composites, chormatic and achormatic, effects, using small increments in each layer of the restoration.
+The polychromatic complexity and color selection of the restoration is one of the most challenging stages, the optical features of the dentin, enamel and their simultaneous coexistence are the ones that determine the final color of the tooth.
+Stratification techniques have as an objective to reach the color from the inside to the outside through the combination of dentin and enamel composites, chromatic and achromatic, effects, using small increments in each layer of the restoration.

-A source of constant illumination (5500ºK) and a photographic evaluation of the teeth to be restored will provide more information regarding color and will allow to detect important details as the limit between enamel and dentin, and the different color characteristics of the natural teeth.
+A source of even lighting (5500ºK) and a photographic evaluation of the teeth to be restored will provide more information regarding color and will allow to detect important details as the limit between enamel and dentin, and the different color characteristics of the natural teeth.

 A simple way of selecting color for a restoration is the following: observe the cervical third to obtain the color of the dentin, the middle third to obtain the color of the chromatic enamel and observation of the distal, mesial and incisal margins for choosing the achromatic enamel.

 Upper central incisors are the most prone to coronary fractures and constitute one of the most frequent dento-alveolar trauma in the permanent dentition.
 The type IV lesions can be seen by loosing the incisal edge, the middle third, involving or not the incisal angles, after the pulp and periodontal evaluation, we should decide the restorative therapy to follow.